2. Develop a harmonized methodology to assess the state of soil degradation and conservation

 WP 4 Stakeholder participation and valuation (Centre for Development and Environment CDE, University of Bern)

-The main objective of WP4 is to ensure that the trans-disciplinary approach of RECARE is fully implemented and that stakeholders (including, land managers, food producers, developers, industry, regulators, advisory services, authorities and experts) are actively involved throughout the project.
+The main objective of WP4 was to ensure that the trans-disciplinary approach of RECARE was fully implemented and that stakeholders (including, land managers, food producers, developers, industry, regulators, advisory services, authorities and experts) were actively involved throughout the project.
 This includes the development and application of a methodology in order to connect stakeholders to the project, to enable stakeholder learning, and valuation of ecosystem services resulting from degradation and from prevention, remediation and restoration measures, at the local as well as at the (sub-) national level.
+More information about the RECARE Stakeholder participatory approach is available HERE.

 WP 5 Selection of promising prevention, remediation and restoration measures (ISRIC World Soil Information)